TheWiseNoob/OMP/README.md

   ./MAKEFILE_COMPILE is a script of the command above.
 You may change it at your conveinence.

   You'll have to have everything used by the program before compiling.
-The version numbers listed below are what have been tested on Arch and are known to work.
+I've only tested this with the packages from the latest version of Arch Linux.

   ### Dependencies Include: